Site icon Circuit Ideas for You

 Conclusion:

-This circuit is goes auto ON at night this is because it uses sun power.
+Overall, this Simple Solar Garden Light Circuit using One Transistor is cheap and easy, as this circuit goes auto ON at night this is because it uses sun power.

 Exit mobile version